dpc-sdp/ripple/docs/content/design-system/4.styles/colour.md

 The design system contains a colour framework.
 You can change it if your site requires department or entity branding.

 We've designed and tested colour pairings that already pass accessibility contrast ratios.
-This means you don't need to check that the colours pass WCAG requirements.
+However, we recommend you perform your own checks to ensure you're meeting WCAG requirements.

 If you change your core brand colours, your styles and components will re-theme automatically using the design system's colour framework.

-For more guidance on theming options, see [theming guidance for designers]() or [theming guidance for developers]().
+For more guidance on theming options, see [theming guidance for designers](/design-system/design/theming-guidance-for-designers/) or [theming guidance for developers](/design-system/develop/theming/).

 >**You don’t need to use hex colours in code.**
 >